kubernetes-sigs/cluster-api/docs/proposals/20191017-kubeadm-based-control-plane.md

 During 2019 we saw control plane management implementations in each infrastructure provider.
 Much like bootstrapping was identified as being reimplemented in every infrastructure provider and then extracted into Cluster API Bootstrap Provider Kubeadm (CABPK), we believe we can reduce the redundancy of control plane management across providers and centralize the logic in Cluster API.
-We also wanted to ensure that any default control plane management that we for the default implementation would not preclude the use of alternative control plane management solutions.
+We also wanted to ensure that default control plane management and use of any alternative control plane management solutions are separated.

 ### Goals